Nicolae-Peptea/Nicolae-Peptea/README.md

 ## 👤 About Me
 -
-	> I am a 31 years old full-stack developer from Romania
+	> I am a full-stack developer from Romania
 -
-	> Currently working at 888 holdings as a .NET Developer
+	> Currently working at Evoke as a .NET Developer
 -
 	> Started coding in October 2020 (Python was my first love, but then I discovered Java Script and C#) -